 |Includes:||Breakfast is included.|

-As part of one game drive during your stay you can also enjoy a relaxing river cruise down the Bushmans River.
+As part of one game drive during your stay you can also enjoy a relaxing river cruise down the Bushmans River (subject to river levels).
 Guided walks with one of the qualified rangers are also offered (additional cost and on request).
 Riders looking for an unforgettable riding experience can saddle up for a ride on the wild side with Amakhala Horse Trails.

 Woodbury Tented Camp is set in the heart of the reserve and the tranquil surroundings of the open bushveld allow you to truly experience a quiet getaway.
 Camp life is centred around the thatch-and-canvas dining and lounge area with its expansive deck overlooking the Woodbury plains.
 A wide variety of game species such as zebra, giraffe, buffalo and elephant can often be seen from the deck, while the haunting cry of fish eagles echoes across the valley.
 There is a pool for relaxing by in between game drives.